California readies for worst-case scenarios as virus spreads

 He said the state should have the two large hospitals in its possession as early as Friday and will use money from the emergency authorization to get them ready for service.

-Providing child care at a time when residents are supposed to remain well separated to avoid spreading the disease brings its own challenges, Newsom said.
-Those caregivers “will want to have personally protective gear, make sure social distancing is practiced, make sure that we not just secure the sites but make sure that they’re healthy,” he said.

-He said some of the money approved by state lawmakers on Monday could go to help with that effort.

-Associated Press journalists Kathleen Ronayne and Cuneyt Dil contributed to this story.
+Associated Press journalists Amy Taxin in Santa Ana, Julie Watson in San Diego, John Antczak in Los Angeles and Kathleen Ronayne and Cuneyt Dil in Sacramento contributed to this story.

 Trending